 What is distracted driving?

-According to the Government of Ontario, distracted driving refers to anything that causes a driver to be less focused on the road.
-Other distractions that can cost you demerit points or a fine include:
+According to the Government of Ontario, distracted driving refers to anything that causes a driver to lose focus on the road.
+Distractions that can gain you demerit points or a fine include:

 - Using your phone to find maps, talk, text or find music